Cognizant-CDE-Australia/generator-confit/CHECKLIST.md

 and avoid breaking [semver][semver].
 This is [important][semver important], but is currently [broken][broken semver] in too many projects.
 Even this checklist is using semver!

-- [ ] avoid surprizes by using exact versions of the top level dependencies.
+- [x] avoid surprises by using exact versions of the top level dependencies.
 Use [save-exact][save-exact] NPM setting and [exact-semver][exact-semver] to enforce it.

 - [ ] setup a script to reliably update out of date dependencies using [next-update][next-update install]